aimansae/my-chalet/README.md

 ChaletList: presents the main details regarding all the chalet available.
 Currently there are 6 available options, containing chalet name , location, description, image and price info.
 Admin can obviously add more chalets, delete or edit information directly via admin panel.

-MakeReservation: contains a form requesing for user details in order to submit a reservation request: full name, email, phone, number of guests and date.
+MakeReservation: contains a form requesting for user details in order to submit a reservation request: full name, email, phone, number of guests and date.
 A foreign key is used for user, and selectd_chalet linking to ChaletList Model, to retrieve which chalet user selected.

 <details>
 <summary><strong>Database Schema</strong></summary>